ali-reha-n/Sudoku/README.md

 # Playing Instructions:
 Just start up the game it has sufficent instructions to make you learn along the way.

+# AI Tool Reflections:
+AI was used for syntax and colour codes most of the times.
+Rarely it was used for base logic understanding for flowcharts.
+Other than that all of the code is human generated.

+# Future Improvemnets:
+- Add a UI
+- Use vectors for the sake of simplicity
+- Add the user to enter any valid grid size
+- Implement timer based scoring
+- Account for memory efficiency and make it more memory efficient
+- Handling scoring more efficiently and set benchmarks for scoring

 *Real joy comes from discovering stuff, not if you know everything beforehand.*